mienxiu/mienxiu.github.io/_posts/2024-07-08-building-faceted-search.md

 }
 ```

-And here’s an example of how you can sort the `values` by alphabetical order:
+And here's an example of how you can sort the `values` by alphabetical order:
 ```json
 "terms": {
     "field": "facets.values.code",